Florida State Road 40: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Related routes

 State Road 40A

 State Road 40A originally existed in three different segments, would eventually be downgraded to three different county roads two of which would later be replaced by CR 4053 from DeLeon Springs to West DeLand and CR 4118 from the Longleaf Pine Preserve to New Smyrna Beach, both of which are in Volusia County.
 The section between Yankeetown and Inglis was downgraded to a bi-county road in 1977, along with former SR 40 west of Dunnellon (see below).